OData/lab/README.md

   **Question**: In Visual Studio 2017, upon configuring the service endpoint in the OData Connected Services extension and clicking "Finish", I get an error message that says "Cannot access".
   **Workaround**: Most reported issues for this error are related to authentication-based endpoints.
 This extension does not currently support authentication.
 To work around, download the metadata as a text file from the endpoint and then point the OData Connected Services URI to the downloaded file.

+#### Unit Tests

+The `ODataConnectedService.Tests.sln` contains the unit tests for the OData connected service.
+The folder structure of the tests mirrors the folder structre of the `ODataConnectedService` project.
+The base namespace for tests is `Microsoft.OData.ConnectedService.Tests`.
+Furthermore each test class has the same name as the class it is testing, followed by the suffix `Test`.

+Example: for some class `Microsoft.OData.ConnectedService.X.Y` located in `src\X\Y.cs`, the test class would be `Microsoft.OData.Tests.ConnectedService.Tests.X.YTest` located in `test\X\YTest.cs`

 ### OData v4 Web API Scaffolding

 * [Source](https://github.com/OData/lab/tree/master/WebAPIODataV4Scaffolding)